Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Proof of Theorem

 \item For each $r\in[1,N]$ we have: {

 } where ${\mathcal B}^{(r)}$ denotes the following $(M-N)\times(M-N+1)$ matrix:

 \end{enumerate} \end{theorem}

-\begin{remark} For any fixed $r\in [N]$, the elements of the matrix $\hat E^{(r)}$ and the coefficients ${\hat B}^{(r)}_j$ are subtraction free rational expressions in the minors of $\hat A$ formed with its last $k$ rows for $k\le r$, so they may expressed as subtraction free rational expressions in the elements $x_{l,s}$, $l\in [r]$, $s\in [M-N]$ of the FZ-basis following Corollary \ref{cor:ultime}.
-As a consequence, all the identities in the above Theorem may be expressed in invariant form, that is they are associated to the given point in the Grassmannian and not to the representative matrix $\hat A$.
-We do this in the next subsection. \end{remark}
+\begin{remark} For any fixed $r\in [N]$, the elements of the matrix $\hat E^{(r)}$ and the coefficients ${\hat B}^{(r)}_j$ are subtraction free rational expressions in the minors of $\hat A$ formed with its last $k$ rows for $k\le r$, so they may be expressed as subtraction free rational expressions in the elements $x_{l,s}$, $l\in [r]$, $s\in [M-N]$ of the FZ-basis following Corollary \ref{cor:ultime}.
+As a consequence, all the identities in the above Theorem may be expressed in invariant form, that is they are associated to the given point in the Grassmannian and not to the representative matrix $\hat A$. \end{remark}